bbc/tams/docs/adr/0024-source-level-edit.md

 ### Reference Form

-This form uses metadata to reference a Flow (or potentially Source) ID.
+This form uses metadata to reference a Source ID.
-In this example the reference is a `MissingReference`: no specific location is given for the media, however a client with access to a suitable TAMS instance could use a [Media Linker](https://opentimelineio.readthedocs.io/en/latest/tutorials/write-a-media-linker.html) plugin to read the `metadata` dictionary and locate the Flow.
+In this example the reference is a `MissingReference`: no specific location is given for the media, however a client with access to a suitable TAMS instance could use a [Media Linker](https://opentimelineio.readthedocs.io/en/latest/tutorials/write-a-media-linker.html) plugin to read the `metadata` dictionary and locate the Source, and then select a subset of Flows.

-Once linked, an `ExternalReference` with a `target_url` could be constructed and used, which retains the same `metadata` dictionary.
+Once linked, an `ExternalReference` with a `target_url` could be constructed and used for each Flow (with some suitable mechanism used to set the `active_media_reference_key`), which retains the same `metadata` dictionary.
 In principle the `metadata` [should be preserved](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/wiki/OpenTimelineIO-Application-Integrator's-Guide#preserve-metadata-to-the-best-of-your-abilities) so even if the `target_url` is replaced with a file on disk, it should still be possible to reconstruct the TAMS reference.

 ```json